brookslybrand/react-19-for-rr/README.md

 This repository serves as a playground for my Epic Web Conf talk exploring the relationship between React 19 and React Router.

+## Repository Structure

+This is a monorepo containing two applications:

+- `react-18/` - Implementation using React 18 and React Router
+- `react-19/` - Implementation using React 19 and React Router

+Each application demonstrates the same features but highlights the differences in implementation between React versions.

 ## Talk Overview

 Now that React 19 is officially stable, what does that mean for React Router?